Skip to main content

 The Bottom Line

 Tailoring your CV to a job description is not about gaming a system.
-It is about presenting your genuine experience in the language that a specific employer has signalled they are looking for.
-The ATS is a language-matching tool — and a CV that speaks the same language as the job description will be scored higher, seen by more humans, and result in more interviews.
+It is about presenting your genuine experience in the language a specific employer has signalled they are looking for.
+The ATS is a language-matching tool — and a CV that speaks the same language as the job description will be ranked higher, seen by more humans, and result in more interviews.